Receptionist/Information Clerk What They Do

 - Transmits information or documents to customers, using computer, mail, or facsimile machine.

-- Collects, sorts, distributes and prepares mail, messages and courier deliveries.
+- Collects, sorts, distributes, or prepares mail, messages, or courier deliveries.

 Dig into the details and check

 out what people in this job